IJSComplexMatter/dtmm/doc/quickstart.rst

    >>> viewer.polarizer = 0. # horizontal

-You can set all these parameters with a single call to:
+You can set all these parameters with a single function call:

 .. doctest::